(865) 999-5988 Text Us Request a Call or Text

 Image-Guided SRT (IGSRT)

 Image-Guided Superficial Radiation Therapy — IGSRT — is the modern evolution of superficial radiation for skin cancer.
 High-frequency ultrasound is integrated into the treatment workflow, allowing the team to visualize the depth and margins of the lesion before each fraction and to confirm response over the course of treatment.
-The result is more precise dosing, tighter margins around healthy tissue, and the documented 98% local control rate reported in the Cognetta 2014 published series — a control rate that compares favorably with traditional surgical excision in appropriately selected lesions.
+The result is more precise dosing and tighter margins around healthy tissue, with the team able to confirm response over the course of treatment.

 Non-Surgical Skin Cancer for Patients on Blood Thinners